uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

     * Makes the outline available by JSON API endpoints.
     * Demonstrates GET POST PUT and DELETE functionality.
     * It doesn't send multiple items at once, instead it sends URLs to child items which must be fetched separately.
-* Your site should look the same on github pages as it does on your local dev server.

 # Submission Instructions

 Make sure you push to github classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!

-Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-pelican-yourgithubname` and your Github Pages URL in the form `https://uofa-cmput404.github.io/your-repo-name/` on eClass. **Do not** submit a link to a branch, a file, or the clone url.
+Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-flask-yourgithubname`. **Do not** submit a link to a branch, a file, or the clone url.
 If you do not do this we will not know which github submission is yours.

 # Collaboration